 In outboard models, the push rod at the end of the cable is susceptible to freezing if improperly greased.
 When the boat is not in use, the motor should be turned so that the push rod is not exposed to the elements.
 If you operate in salt water areas lubrication is extremely important and you should make frequent inspections for corrosion.

 HYDRAULIC STEERING

-The hydraulic steering systems (not to be confused with power steering) are completely self-lubricating.
-However, regular preventative maintenance as specified in the manufacturer's manual is needed for safe operation.
+The hydraulic steering systems (not to be confused with power steering) require regular preventative maintenance for safe and reliable operation.